decretist/Dissertation/Chapter0/chapter0.md

-In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Chodorow, looking for his contact information, and found his review of Winroth's book in *The English Historical Review*.[@chodorow_review_2003] From the review I learned that Winroth had identified five twelfth-century manuscripts as a first, and more coherent, recension of the *Decretum*.
+In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Chodorow's contact information, and in the process came across his review of Winroth's book in *The English Historical Review*.[@chodorow_review_2003] From the review I learned that Winroth had identified five twelfth-century manuscripts as a first, and more coherent, recension of the *Decretum*.
 In addition, I